x

 Kimberly Lim-Watson’s allegations

 Kimberly Lim-Watson started working with the Folsom Police Department in 2005 after serving three years with the Corning Police Department.
-She is still employed as a Folsom officer, according to a city spokesperson.
+She was still employed with the department as of March, according to a city spokesperson.

-She alleges in the last 19 years officers and superiors regularly played videos targeting the Asian community during staff briefings.
+She alleged in the denied motion that in her last 19 years at Folsom, officers and superiors regularly played videos targeting the Asian community during staff briefings.
 On one occasion, a fellow officer played a video produced by comedian Anjelah Johnson which featured Johnson recounting an experience at a nail spa with Vietnamese female employees and imitating their accents in the bit, Lim-Watson said.

 After the video ended, the officer began imitating a Vietnamese accent and pretending to speak Vietnamese, Lim-Watson alleged.